 Academic Clinical Partners

-The Medical Center is part of Columbus Regional Healthcare System, a not-for-profit organization providing health, medical and educational services to west Georgia and east Alabama.
-Columbus Regional has three acute care hospitals – The Medical Center, Doctors Hospital and Hughston Hospital in Columbus.
+The Midtown Medical Center is part of Piedmont Columbus Regional Healthcare System, a not-for-profit organization providing health, medical and educational services to west Georgia and east Alabama.
+Piedmont Columbus Regional has three acute care hospitals – The Medical Center, Doctors Hospital and Hughston Hospital in Columbus.
 The system also includes the John B. Amos Cancer Center and other facilities offering specialized care across the life span.

 The Medical Center offers the region’s only advanced maternity services and neonatal intensive care unit, a dedicated pediatric center and pediatric intensive care unit, a dedicated trauma center and emergency services for children and adults.
 Since 1972, The Medical Center has been home to the Family Practice Residency Program, the first such program established in Georgia and one of the earliest in the Southeast.
 In addition, a comprehensive women and children’s center is in development to serve a diverse and growing population.

-St. Francis Hospital is a 376-bed, faith-based, not-for-profit hospital in Columbus, Ga.
+St. Francis Hospital is a 376-bed, faith-based, not-for-profit hospital in Columbus, GA.
 Founded by a diverse group of community leaders in 1950, St. Francis is the area’s only hospital offering open heart surgery.
 The hospital also offers a full range of inpatient, outpatient and emergency room services, from cardiac catheterization at the Patrick Heart Institute, mammography at the Elena Diaz-Verson Amos Center for Breast Health and behavioral health services at The Bradley Center to orthopaedics at the St. Francis Orthopaedic Institute and treatment for digestive diseases at the Center for Digestive Disorders.
 With more than 1,900 employees, 300 physicians and the latest technology, St. Francis’ overriding goal is to provide consumers with world-class health care.